dlaliberte/bikeshed-intro/index.md

 Bikeshed uses a Markdown variant called [Bikeshed-flavored Markdown (BSMD)](https://speced.github.io/bikeshed/#markdown).
 By default, it recognizes all of the "block-level" Markdown constructs defined by [CommonMark](https://commonmark.org/), except for indented code blocks.
 You can freely switch back and forth between Markdown and HTML as needed, and indent properly.

 ### JavaScript to Web IDL (with Infra) to JavaScript

+In a browser, JavaScript calls to browser APIs result in...

+WebIDL and Infra are complementary technologies.
+WebIDL is used to define the interfaces of web APIs, while Infra is used to implement those interfaces.

 <table style="border:0">
 <tr>